confi4ence/Register-LogIn/README.md

 # Register-LogIn
-It is a GUI project that allows users to Register their details in order to Log in
+It is a GUI project that allows users to Register their details in order to Log in using Name , Surname ,UserName and Password